What Is an Operational Definition? Definition and 4 Examples

 Probably the definition would be convenient for if the blanket looked something like this:

 A very nice example made for the ease of measuring.
+You’ll have all the data collected at a glance.
 But would you be satisfied with such a blanket as its user?

 If you need a more familiar blanket, measuring for the declared 50% wool content would be more difficult.
 The way to collecting data allowing to define the blanket might look like this: